-The course offers an interactive program for attending students.
-In the first part classes are held in form of lectures, but students are asked to discuss the topics and readings that the teacher presents in class.
-Handouts and other materials are distributed in class by the teacher.
-A selected bibliography is given and presented to students, in order to allow them to choose the texts they will read for the second part of the course.
-Special lectures with guests are organized.
-In the second part of the course classes are held in form of seminars.
-Students are asked to present and discuss the selected readings with the teacher and with the other students.
-At the end of the course they will write a paper on the readings they presented orally.
-The course deals with the different interpretations of globalization; inequality; pluralism; the role of the State; the Human Rights doctrine (theory, norms and implementation); global order (terrorism, war and Human Rights); Human rights and global migrations; Human Rights and gender, Human
+The course offers an interactive program for attendant students, who will be asked to read texts and comment on them in class, working both individually and in groups.
+In the first-class meetings the teacher will present a bibliography and the students will be asked to choose the book they will read at home.
+They will then prepare a presentation in class and a paper on the same book.
+The course will be divided into two parts: in the first one the teacher will present the bibliography and the main topics.
+In the second part of the course, the different presentations prepared by the students will be discussed in class.
+Special lectures with guests will also be organized.

-Rights and Climate Change.
+The course will deal with the different interpretations of globalization; inequality; pluralism; the role of the State; the Human Rights doctrine (theory, norms and implementation); global order (terrorism, war and Human Rights); Human rights and global migrations; Human Rights and gender, Human Rights and Climate Change.

-SDGs: 1, 5, 7, 8, 10, 11, 12, 13, 16.
+SDGs covered in the course are: 1,5,7,8,10,11,12,13,16.